 International visitors need valid entry documents based on passport nationality.
 Many visa-exempt travelers flying to Canada need an electronic travel authorization.
 Other supporters may need a visitor visa before departure.

-Fans should check entry rules before booking non-refundable flights.
-Passport validity, transit stops, and citizenship can change the exact requirement.
+Fans still sorting documents should read the Canada World Cup visa requirements before booking final flights.
+Entry checks should cover passport validity, eTA status, and any transit-stop requirements.
 If a passport-specific rule is unclear, treat it as yet to be confirmed.

 Best Places to Watch Near the Stadium

-Toronto's official FIFA Fan Festival is planned at Fort York and The Bentway.
-It runs from June 11 to July 19, covering the full tournament window.
-The site includes big screens, football activities, music, culture, food, and drinks.
+Toronto's official FIFA Fan Festival is at Fort York National Historic Site and The Bentway.
+It runs over 22 event days from June 11 to July 19, aligned with tournament matchdays.
+The site includes live screens, football activities, music, culture, food, and drinks.

 Matchday Tips for Fans